Skip to main content

 CONTINUE Go Back

-Discover how JQUA targets a diversified exposure to quality businesses with high profit margins and low leverage levels to ensure that Investors are not exposed to unwanted risks.
+Discover how JQUA targets a diversified exposure to quality businesses with high profit margins and reduced leverage levels to ensure that investors are not exposed to unwanted risks.

-US equity markets have enjoyed tremendously strong returns over the past 2 years, spurred by a resilient economy and market enthusiasm around artificial intelligence.
-In fact, the average monthly return throughout 2023 and the first 3 quarters of 2024 has been 2.1%, more than double the average monthly return of 1.0% seen over the past 35 years.
-Furthermore, the strong returns over the past 2 years have been accompanied by relatively low volatility and limited market drawdowns.
-Key themes looking ahead into 2025 and beyond are a more normalized return environment, market breadth, and implications for portfolios in a higher for longer scenario.
-While any sort of diversification away from market beta has not been needed recently, investors should be reminded that passively buying broad benchmarks may expose investors to unstable companies and unwanted risks.
-Instead, investors may want to consider a strategy that targets the highest quality businesses with high profit margins and low debt levels.
+Key themes looking ahead into 2026 and beyond are a more normalized return environment, market concentration and breadth, and frothy valuations particularly in US equity markets.
+While any sort of diversification away from market beta has not been rewarded or needed recently, investors should be reminded that passively buying broad benchmarks may expose investors to unstable companies and unwanted risks.
+Instead, investors may want to consider a strategy that targets the highest quality businesses with high profit margins and reduced financial risk.
 The JPMorgan U.S. Quality Factor ETF (JQUA) seeks to own the highest quality stocks in each sector, which can help investors to weather market downturns and also participate in upswings.

 Why it’s high time for high quality

 • Manage risk and limit losses during volatile periods.
-Quality showed its strength as an investment style in 2022, navigating volatile markets and functioning as a portfolio ballast.
-Going back to JQUA’s inception in November 2017, JQUA has successfully protected on the downside in all 3 periods of a 15% or more drawdown.
+Quality showed its strength in early 2025, navigating the volatile environment around Liberation Day and serving as a portfolio ballast.
+Going back to JQUA’s inception in November 2017, JQUA has successfully protected on the downside in all 4 periods of a 15% or more drawdown.

 • Capture growth potential as markets recover.
 Quality stocks have historically outperformed the broad market across cycles, with less risk.
 Adding exposures now allows investors to access growth opportunities as they arise and enhance long-term return potential as we move through and beyond this market cycle.